hermannm/devlog-kotlin/README.md

 }
 ```

 You can also add "log markers" (structured key-value data) to your logs.
-The `addMarker` function
+The `addMarker` method
 uses `kotlinx.serialization` to serialize the value.

 ```kotlin